Air Force One: 11 September attacks

-On 11 September 2001, George W. Bush was interrupted as he attended an event at Emma E. Booker Elementary School in Sarasota, Florida, after an airplane hit the South Tower of the World Trade Center in New York City.
+On 11 September 2001, George W. Bush was interrupted during his visit of an elementary school in Sarasota, Florida, after an airplane hit the South Tower of the World Trade Center in New York City.
 He took off on a VC-25 from Sarasota-Bradenton International Airport piloted by Colonel Mark Tillman, the senior pilot of Air Force One that day.

 Some time later, air traffic controllers warned Tillman that a passenger jet was nearby and not responding to radio calls.
 Tillman recalls: "As we got over Gainesville, Florida, we got the word from Jacksonville Center.
 They said, 'Air Force One you have traffic behind you and basically above you that is descending into you, we are not in contact with them—they have shut their responder[sic] off.'
 And at that time it kind of led us to believe maybe someone was coming into us in Sarasota, they saw us take off, they just stayed high and are following us at this point.
 We had no idea what the capabilities of the terrorists were at that point."
 Tillman then flew Air Force One over the Gulf of Mexico in order, he later said, to test whether the other aircraft would follow.
 The other jet continued on its route, and Tillman said that it was later explained to him that an airliner had lost its transponder, which normally broadcasts an electronic identification signal, and that the pilots on board neglected to switch to another radio frequency.

 Later, Tillman received a warning of an imminent attack on Air Force One.
 "We got word from the vice president and the staff that 'Angel was next,' indicating the classified call sign for Air Force One.
 Once we got into the Gulf [of Mexico] and they passed to us that 'Angel was next,' at that point I asked for fighter support.
 If an airliner was part of the attack, it would be good to have fighters on the wing to go ahead and take care of us."
 At this point, Tillman said that the plan to fly the president back to Washington, D.C., was aborted for concerns that Air Force One would be attacked at Andrews Air Force Base.
 Instead, Tillman landed at Barksdale Air Force Base, Louisiana, and Offutt Air Force Base, Nebraska, where the president made a speech.
 After these stops, the president was returned to Washington, D.C.

 The next day, officials at the White House and the Justice Department explained that President Bush did this because there was "specific and credible information that the White House and Air Force One were also intended targets".
 The White House could not confirm evidence of a threat to Air Force One, and investigation found the original claim to be a result of miscommunication.